struffoli/brighter-beginnings/README.md

 Scholarships: Awareness of programs that students in these areas can apply for

-## an estimate of the number of instances of each model
+## An estimate of the number of instances of each model
 50 most populous Cities in texas

 100+ organizations around those cities